VHF Spectrum Release

 - Ofcom: Statement on 143-169MHz – 10-Oct-2014

 - Ofcom: 143-169 MHz Consultation – March 2014

 - RSGB: Joint-Response – May 2014

-Note: The 2014 RSGB Convention Presentation above provides an overview of this unique opportunity for innovation.
+- The 2014 RSGB Convention Presentation above provides an overview of the opportunity for innovation in 146-147 MHz.

-Note: The Society’s wider work in relation to spectrum management, including the 2012 response above, can be found by following:-
+- The Society’s wider work in relation to spectrum management, including the 2012 response above, can be found by following:

 About Us > Committees > Spectrum Forum > SF-Papers and Consultations.